 As part of the Mayo Clinic Care Network, NorthShore provides our patients even greater access to a broad network of experts.
 NorthShore and Mayo specialists share expertise and collaborate on complex disease diagnoses and treatments.
 Patients benefit from enhanced care at NorthShore, without the need to travel outside the region.

-Every week, our multidisciplinary team meets to discuss each patient’s case in detail and to design a personalized treatment plan.
-Your team may include your dermatologist, medical oncologist, surgeon, radiation oncologist, genetics counselor, pathologist, nutritionist, radiologist, and researchers focused on you.
-This meeting of the minds provides each patient with an individualized care plant to create the path for the most successful outcome.
-Our approach emphasizes open communication, collaborating with each other personally and through one of the most advanced electronic medical records systems in the country.
+Our multidisciplinary team meets regularly in a multidisciplinary conference to discuss each patient’s case in detail and to design a personalized treatment plan.
+For melanoma and other aggressive forms of skin cancer, your team may include your medical oncologist, surgeon, dermatologist, radiation oncologist, geneticist, pathologist, nutritionist, pharmacist, interventional radiologist, social worker and researchers, all focused on you.
+This "meeting of the minds" provides critical input, resulting in an individualized care plan outlining the best course of action for each patient.

 Patients are at the center of this multidisciplinary team, and Kellogg staff arrange for them to be seen by their multidisciplinary specialist at one appointment, not only for their convenience but to provide a consensus on their course of treatment.
 Our use of one of the most advanced Electronic Medical Record (EMR) systems in the country enhances our open communication and promotes collaboration in our patient care.